conjectures-rdf/expressing-without-asserting-efficiency-assessment/README.md

 ## Experiment reproducibility on your local machine
 To run the experiments take the following steps:
 - Run locally one of the two available dockers:
   - ```docker push valentinamomo/conjectures-graphdb-ewa-rtr:tagname```: This docker is **ready to run (RTR)** and can be mounted locally in few minutes.
-It contains a customised instance of GraphDB to parse and read Conjectures and 10 preloaded datasets to compare its efficiency with concurrent approaches.
-In particular, this instance contains Wikidata statements, RDF-star, Named Graphs, Conjectures in Weak form, Conjectures in strong form each of which comes in two sizes (D1 and D2).
-It requires 20GB of free memory space to be used.
+It contains a customised instance of GraphDB to parse and read Conjectures
-  - ```tbd```: This docker is **slow to run (STR)** and can be mounted locally in some hours.
-It contains a customised instance of GraphDB to parse and read Conjectures and 18 preloaded datasets to compare its efficiency with concurrent approaches.
-In particular, this instance contains Wikidata statements, RDF-star, Named Graphs, Singleton Properties, Conjectures in Weak form, Conjectures in strong form each of which comes in three sizes (D1, D2 and D3).
-It requires 0.5T of free memory space to be used.
-  - Modifications of GraphDB instances in the dockers are stored in ```conjectures-extension-graphdb```

-- Run locally the code provided in ```XXX``` and locate the ```queries``` in the same folder.
-  - ```queries``` contains the set of queries designed for this experiment and the code to run them
-  - ```query_exectution_response``` contains partial and final results of query runs which come from this test attempt.